Speaker Fees and Incentives for Sponsored Activity Participants

 - All payments as incentives to participants shall be non-service/work related payments.

-- For multiple awards below the $600 Internal Revenue Service (IRS) reporting threshold the “single payment voucher” template must be used to help get the participant’s information into PeopleSoft Financials in mass versus having to obtain substitute W-9 forms for each participant and loading the participants in KCTCS’ supplier file.
+- For multiple awards below the $600 Internal Revenue Service (IRS) reporting threshold the “single payment voucher” template shall be used to help get the participant’s information into PeopleSoft Financials in mass versus having to obtain substitute W-9 forms for each participant and loading the participants in KCTCS’ supplier file.

 - For multiple payments, requestors are to complete a BA8 form with any additional supporting documentation in conjunction with the Excel spreadsheet template.